seqscope/NovaScope/docs/home/documentation_overview.md

-The current documentation of [NovaScope](../index.md) include the following sections:
+The current documentation of [NovaScope](../index.md) includes the following sections:

 [**Home**](../index.md):